Comparison of Sliding Hip Screw to Intra Medullary Nailing in the Treatment of Intertrochanteric Hip Fracture

 Detailed Description

-Published work in this field to date has not demonstrated a clear advantage of nailing over hip screw in intertrochanteric proximal femoral fractures.
-The current lierature focus on outcome questionnaires, pain scores and basic functional tests alone does not delineate the functional benefits clearly enough.
+Published work in this field to date has not demonstrated an advantage of nailing over hip screw in intertrochanteric proximal femoral fractures.
+The current literature focus on outcome questionnaires, pain scores and basic functional tests alone may not delineate all functional benefits.
 A key factor in whether a person, post hip fracture, returns to independent living is gait speed.
 The cost implications on the healthcare provider of having 30% of this ever increasing group losing their independence and requiring admission to a care facility post hip fracture is a growing problem.

-Shortening of the abductor lever arm is a particular concern with the SHS, and the resultant biomechanical alterations impairs gait, including decreased cadence and increased double support time on the injured side.
+Shortening of the abductor lever arm is a particular concern with the SHS, and the resultant biomechanical alterations may impair gait, including decreased cadence and increased double support time on the injured side.

-The difference in cost between a nail and a SHS is a driver to prevent routine use of nailing in this population unless a clear benefit is demonstrated.
-Fracture union is not a problem for the most part and, as such, the focus must be on achieving better functional outcome, less morbidity and less mortality in this group.
+The cost differential between a nail and a SHS is a barrier to routine use of nailing in this population unless a clear benefit is demonstrated.
+Fracture nonunion is uncommon in this injury however improving functional outcome and reducing morbidity and mortality in this group is important.

 Study Type